pobyzaarif/cake_store/README.md

 if you run the installation correctly the application should run in port 4001 (default)

 ## Testing
-Cause we use hexagonal the business logic in domain business should able to test and make higher code covered by test. to ensure there are no redundant or unwanted code (even can not be test) Execute this command
+Cause we use hexagonal the business logic in domain business should able to test and make higher code covered by test.
+To ensure there are no redundant or unwanted code (even can not be test) please execute this command

-`$ make cover-html`.
+`$ make cover-html`

 ## API Doc
 [![Run in Postman](https://run.pstmn.io/button.svg)](https://documenter.getpostman.com/view/1806312/2s8YswRBYf)